Achintha9533/Pattern-Recognition/README.md

 ### Running Tests

-To run the full test suite and generate a code coverage report, execute the following command from the project's root directory:
+To run the full test suite and generate a code coverage report, execute the following command from the **synthetic_image_generator** project directory:

 ```bash
 pytest --cov=synthetic_image_generator --cov-report=term-missing --cov-report=html